-Do we know what impact Covid has had on the protected characteristics?

-The impact of Covid, especially on the LGBT community has been high as I am aware that this particular protected group has struggled with the Covid situation and in many cases were not able to remain in the places where they were livina.
+• EIA's are not required for noting reports. required for this report.
+An EIA is only required where the committee is making a decision.
+Do we know what impact Covid has had commute is making a decision. on the protected characteristics?
+The COVID Recovery Group conducted The impact of Covid, especially on the BAME and older people surveys and one LGBT community has been high as I am is currently being carried out for young aware that this particular protected group people. has struggled with the Covid situation and in many cases were not able to VCAEC are also carrying out a survey for remain in the places where they were all community groups registered to them living.